caranha/GP-short-tutorial/README.md

 # Short Talk: Introduction to Genetic Programming

-This talk is a short (~ 1:00 hour), code-focused introduction to Genetic Programming (GP).
+This talk is a short (2 modules of 1 hour each), code-focused introduction to Genetic Programming (GP).
 The intended audience are students in a Computer Science-like program that have some coding experience, and some general awareness of Artificial Intelligence and Evolutionary Computation.